Today, we’re going back to basics.

 Like we mentioned earlier, this marketing principle covers most of the strategies and tactics that people think of when they think of marketing and advertising.

 In some ways, promotion is intertwined with place.
-For example, sell on Instagram or Facebook requires a social media marketing strategy.
-Likewise, the art of selling at trade shows is known as a trade show marketing strategy.
+For example, selling on Instagram or Facebook requires a social media marketing strategy.
+Likewise, selling at trade shows or a farmers market requires a direct marketing strategy.

 Here’s a list of online promotional approaches that are commonly used by businesses nowadays: